9 habits of successful men who rarely work hard

 Don’t underestimate the power of a good break.
 It could be the key to working smarter, not harder.

-5) They Maintain a Healthy Lifestyle
+5) They maintain a healthy lifestyle

 It’s no coincidence that successful men who don’t work hard often lead healthy lifestyles.
 They understand the link between physical health, mental clarity, and productivity.